OSU Libraries has nearly 2 million volumes. We

 in coverage corresponds with an increase in usage.
 In 2005, there were 1,852,533

 searches performed in 113 databases.
 In 2010, usage increased to 2,670,496

 searches in 265 databases.
 In addition to database and e-journals, the

 Libraries continue to add electronic books to the collection.
 In 2005 the

 number of e-books was 2,986.
 By 2010 the number was at 20,547 and trends

 support an increase in 2011.
 As students and faculty become more comfortable

 with e-books, their use increases.

-On Saturday, August 8, ProQuest will be upgrading its systems infrastructure to improve performance, security, and overall reliability.
-The system maintenance window is scheduled to begin at 7:00 PM Pacific Standard Time and will last for 6 hours.
+On Saturday February 13, 2016, ProQuest will be performing critical maintenance.
+The window is scheduled to begin at 7:00 PM Pacific Standard Time and will last for 6 hours.
 During this time, access to all ProQuest products (listed on this page:...